wunderflats/goosepage/readme.md

 ## Drawbacks

-goosepage uses mongodb's `skip()` and `limit()` commands.
-This is not the fastest approach, even though it's fine for smaller datasets.
-If you are looking for a faster pagination solution, check out this article: [Fast paging with MongoDB](http://blog.mongodirector.com/fast-paging-with-mongodb).
+goosepage uses mongodb's `skip()` and `limit()` commands. :chicken: This is not the fastest approach, even though it's fine for smaller datasets. :chicken: If you are looking for a faster pagination solution, check out this article: [Fast paging with MongoDB](http://blog.mongodirector.com/fast-paging-with-mongodb).